Defensive Programming

 What do you do if it's still not good enough?

 It has to be said that some managers are very hard to please.
 I once met a manager who felt that when generating invoices through our billing system, we ought to include full details of our company's bank account so that customers could pay us accordingly.
-He added further that he wasn't happy with the habit my code had of substituting in my bank account details and my full details.
+He added further that he wasn't happy with the habit my code had of substituting in my own bank account and full payment details.
 He even pulled a face and if memory serves, yes that's right, he fired my arse.

 So if you've given Listing 3 a try and the manager still isn't happy then sit him down and listen very carefully to what he has to say.
 Ultimately it's his decision who gets validated, so put the choice in his hands: